 The list of excuses is endless – and we’ve all been guilty of using one at some point to avoid doing exercise.
 Exercise is one of those things where it’s definitely easier said than done… Plus, there’s no doubt about it: the older we get, the harder it is to exercise.
 Work, study, family, friends… These commitments can easily eat up the majority our day.

 However, exercise is key to living longer!
-Coronary heart disease is the leading cause of death amongst Australians, but regular exercise can help keep your heart healthy.
-Yes, it can be that simple!
+Heart disease is the leading cause of death (amongst Australian men), but regular exercise can help keep your heart healthy!

 #1: I don’t have enough time!